Kirin Group's Human Rights Policy

 Kirin Group Human Rights Policy

-We comply with local laws and regulations wherever we operate.
-Where national law and international human rights standards differ, we will follow the higher standard; where they are in conflict, we will seek ways to respect internationally recognized human rights to the greatest extent possible.
+We comply with the laws and regulations of each country and region.
+Where national law and international human rights standards differ, we will follow the higher standard; where they are in conflict, we will require ways to respect internationally recognized human rights to the greatest extent possible.

 We recognize the importance of understanding our human rights impacts from the perspective of those affected.